-This project seeks to understand the value of walking (pedestrian connectivity) to the Auckland city centre's economy.
-This project on quantifying the economic benefits of walking to Auckland's city centre is one of several work streams to inform the Auckland Design Office, Auckland Planning Office, Auckland Transport, Panuku and Auckland Tourism, Events and Economic Development's work.
-In particular, walkability is the central factor in six of the eight transformational shifts in the Auckland City Centre Masterplan (ACCM).
-Understanding the connectivity of firms through pedestrian networks and the value to the Auckland city centre's economy will help decision-makers to understand both the costs of disruptions to walkability and the benefits of improved walking conditions.
+This report describes the value of walking (pedestrian connectivity) to the Auckland city centre's economy.
+Quantifying the economic benefits of walking to Auckland's city centre is one of several work streams to inform the Auckland Design Office, Auckland Planning Office, Auckland Transport, Panuku and Auckland Tourism, Events and Economic Development's work.